First Published November 5, 2015

 Along with the bike boom of the last decade there’s been a boom in the types of bike on offer as the bike industry tries to offer us bikes that are just right for the wide range of riding we do.
 You can ride and have a great time on just about anything, but if you’re shopping for a bike it’s handy to know what the different types are best at.

 Sleek, stripped-down and as light as possible, these are bikes intended for racing on the road (the clue’s in the name) in events where riders start together.
-They feature close-ratio gears; skinny tyres, usually 23mm or 25mm wide; and drop handlebars.
+They feature close-ratio gears; skinny tyres, usually 25mm wide though you'll still see 23mm rubber occasionally; and drop handlebars.